 - work that requires the purchase of a service/product, requires a monetary deposit or similar as a condition of employment

-- work involving unpaid or reduced pay for training (with the exception of registered non-profit and charitable organizations)
+- work involving unpaid or reduced pay for training (exceptions to this can include registered nonprofit organizations, charitable organizations and specific WIL programs)

 - work involving credit in lieu of pay

 - employment contracts or franchise contracts that charge a fee (e.g. certification fee, licencing fee, equipment purchase, initial investment in a company)

 We prohibit the following recruitment strategies on campus:

 - entering classrooms during a scheduled class, tutorial or lab to promote employment opportunities and/or distribute employment materials